 type 1 diabetes mellitus (insulin-dependent diabetes mellitus, also known as IDDM, or juvenile or growth onset diabetes)

 severe liver disease

-you are taking bosentan
+you are being treated with the medication bosentan

 Insulin is more suitable for controlling blood sugar during pregnancy.
 Your doctor will replace Daonil with insulin while